• Skip to primary navigation

 You might not know, but madeleine cakes can be made in different shapes.

-The most popular is the shell-shaped design, but there are also round, scallop-like, heart-shaped, and animal ones for those who look for something different.
+The most popular is the shell-shaped design, but there are also round, scallop-like, heart-shaped, and animal designs for those looking for something different.

 Capacity

-The number and variety of cavities need consideration, so take what works for yourself.
+The number and variety of cavities need to be considered, so take what works for you.

 Read the madeleine recipe you will make and check the number of servings.